imagekit-developer/strapi-provider-upload-imagekitio/README.md

 See the [documentation about using a provider](https://docs.strapi.io/cms/providers#configuring-providers) for information on installing and using a provider.
 To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).

 ### Provider Options (providerOptions)

+You can obtain your ImageKit API keys and URL endpoint from your [ImageKit dashboard](https://imagekit.io/dashboard/developer/api-keys).

 | Option | Type | Required | Description |
 |--------|------|----------|-------------|